-At the end of 2007, our office properties, located centrally in Downtown Calgary, accounted for approximately 6.7 million square feet of a total Downtown office market inventory of approximately 34 million square feet.
+At the end of 2008, our office properties, located centrally in Downtown Calgary, accounted for approximately 6.7 million square feet of a total Downtown office market inventory of approximately 34 million square feet.
 The Downtown Calgary market is largely driven by the oil and natural gas industries.
 Though Calgary is the fifth largest city in Canada, it has the second highest number of head offices in the country, second only to Toronto.
-The overall office vacancy at year end 2007 was 3.2% for all classes, up from 0.3% at the end of 2006, primarily due to the addition of 1.5 million square feet of new inventory in the first quarter of 2007.
+The overall office vacancy at year end 2008 was 4.5% for all classes, up from 3.2% at the end of 2007.

-Vacancy in the Class AA and A markets for headlease space at the end of 2007 was 1.9% compared to 0.01% at the end of 2006.
-Our vacancy in this market was 0.2%.
+Vacancy in the Class AA and A markets for headlease space at the end of 2008 was 1.1% compared to 1.9% at the end of 2007.
+Our vacancy in this market was 0.1% at the end of 2008.

 Despite the slight increase in overall vacancy levels, Alberta's economy continues to be driven by the resource sector.
-The strength in the oil and gas segment has led to a real gross domestic product growth rate of 3.4% for 2007, significantly higher than the national average of 2.6%.
+The strength in the oil and gas segment has led to expected real gross domestic product growth rate of 1.2% for 2008, significantly higher than the national average of 0.7%.